Trees in Specify

 Click Ctrl or ⌘ + F to open the Find tool (which opens under the tree Workspace).
 This is particularly useful to expand the tree to the end Nodes.

 The arrow icons refer to the view that is appropriate for the search when using a split screen.
-When using a single screen simply use the up (Upper) button.
+When using a single screen simply use the (Upper) button.

 Find and select a node by typing a few letters in a single term, or a single term, into the Find text box and clicking the Find button.
 Full taxon names are not accepted, so enter a name from a single rank, such as genus.